What is Talcum Powder?

 - Claire’s Eye Shadows – Batch No/Lot No: 08/17

 - Claire’s Compact Powder – Batch No/Lot No: 07/15

 - Claire’s Contour Palette – Batch No/Lot No: 04/17

-Beasley Allen’s Talc Litigation team has been privileged to represent thousands of women who developed ovarian cancer after using Johnson & Johnson talcum powder on their genitals for feminine hygiene and continues to investigate these cases regardless of the brand.
+Beasley Allen’s talcum powder lawsuit team has been privileged to represent thousands of women who developed ovarian cancer after using Johnson & Johnson’s talcum powder for feminine hygiene and continue to investigate these cases, regardless of the brand.

 If you or a loved one has developed ovarian cancer after using talcum powder on the genitals for feminine hygiene, you may be entitled to compensation for medical expenses, loss of wages, and pain and suffering.
 Call us at (800) 898-2034 or click below for a free case evaluation.